In this guide, you will learn how to replace the engine oil and oil filter on a Mazda 2.5-liter DOHC 16-valve 4-cylinder with a variable valve timi

 Mazda Crankshaft Position Sensor Replacement Guide

-A problem that may cause your Mazda to not start or to run rough is a failed crankshaft position sensor.
+A problem that may cause no-start problems on a Mazda or lead to the engine running rough is a failed crankshaft position sensor.

 A Mazda crankshaft position sensor (CPS) monitors the position and rotation speed of the crankshaft.